silverstripe/silverstripe-framework/docs/en/03_Upgrading/02_Upgrading_module.md

 Choose constraints based on the minimum version of SilverStripe 4 you are planning on supporting and allow your module to work with future releases.

 For example, if your module requires an API that got introduced with the 4.1 release of `silverstripe/framework`, then that's the version you should target.
-You should use the caret symbol (`^`) over the ellipse (`~`) so your module works with more recent releases.
+You should use the caret symbol (`^`) over the tilde (`~`) so your module works with more recent releases.
 In this scenario, your constraint should look like `"silverstripe/framework": "^4.1"`.

 ### Avoid tracking unnecessary files